proycon/pynlpl/docs/folia.rst

     alt.add(folia.PosAnnotation, set='brown-tagset',cls='v',confidence=0.2)

-Span annotation elements have a different mechanism for alternatives, for those the entire annotation layer is embedded in a ``folia.AlternativeLayers`` element.
+Span annotation elements have a different mechanism for alternatives, for those the entire annotation layer is embedded in a :class:`AlternativeLayers` element.
 This element should be repeated for every type, unless the layers it describeds are dependent on it eachother::